raoul29/brm-cloud-native/README.md

 ## Workshop guide

-If you are interested in attending this workshop, please contact us by email at communications-app- enablement_ww_grp@oracle.com.
+If you are interested in attending this workshop, please contact us by email at communications-app-enablement_ww_grp@oracle.com.